 Add anchor tags for feature sections that link to content areas in your email design.
 You're basically adding a table of contents to the top of your email that links to corresponding content in the main body of the email.
 You can even add a back to top link that scrolls the email up to the starting point from the bottom.

 Topics covered in this article:

 Anchor tags require time to set up and test across email clients.
 Brace yourself for various behavior while testing!
 Not all email clients support anchors.
-For example, Outlook 2003 will only support this functionality if the anchors are set up exactly as outlined in this post, anchor links are disabled as of iOS 8 so iPhones will not support this feature, just like AOL and Lotus Notes won't support anchors.
-In general, any webmail client (Ex, Gmail and Yahoo) should work fine as well as the latest version of Outlook.
+For example, Outlook 2003 will only support this functionality if the anchors are set up exactly as outlined in this post.
+Also, Apple devices running iOS 8+ have anchor links disabled.
+And, some email clients like AOL and Lotus Notes won't support anchors at all.
+In general, most webmail clients (e.g; Gmail and Yahoo) should work fine as well as the latest version of Outlook.